DCI-P23-E03/13-06-23-Python--Project-DeltaTeam/options.md

 8. Determine and display the current time at the opposite end of the world.
 Implement a function that calculates the time difference between the user's current location and the opposite end of the world.
 Display both times to provide a comparison.
 9. - Output a random joke from a predefined collection.
 Create a collection of jokes and implement a function that randomly selects and displays one of the jokes each time it is called.
 10. - Implement an additional surprise feature of your choice.
 Encourage creativity and allow the team to come up with a unique feature to add to the program.
 It can be related to dates, time, or any other relevant topic.

-### Timeframe
-This project should be completed within two days.
-Plan your tasks and allocate sufficient time for development, testing, and integration.
-Regularly communicate with your team members to ensure progress and address any issues that arise.

-Remember to encourage collaboration, code reviews, and documentation throughout the project.
-Document any important decisions, assumptions, or challenges faced during the development process.

-Good luck with your project!
-If you have any specific questions or need further assistance, feel free to ask.